PLB Activated When Hunter Falls 4 Meters

 In July 2022 Trevor, his son Nick, grandson Seb, and friend Neil headed into the Tongariro Forest in Central North Island for a weekend hunt.
 The group had been hunting during the day with no luck, however their luck changed when Nick shot a young stag that evening.

-The group located the stag, and began to carry it back to camp in darkness.
+The group located the stag and began to carry it back to camp in darkness.
 During the walk back to camp Trevor became separated from the group.

 Nick and Neil began became very concerned as Trevor failed to return to camp and began searching.
-Trevor was located laying in the crevasse un responsive and needing urgent medical attention.
+Trevor was located laying in the crevasse unresponsive and needing urgent medical attention.

+Then when Nick activated the ACR PLB, he felt immense relief, knowing help was on the way for his father.
 Trevor’s accident occurred in an isolated and dense bush location 5 hours walk from civilization with no cell phone reception.

-To put it simply Trevor who is a father, grandfather and husband would not be here with us today if it was not for the ACR PLB.
+Trevor who is a father, grandfather and husband would not be here with us today if it was not for the ACR PLB.

 Words of wisdom